 There are several types of specialty contact lenses available.

 Rigid Gas Permeable Contact Lenses have been around for a long time and are characterized by their rigid shape.
 This rigid shape provides a smooth, uniform layer to look through which is helpful for patients who have corneal irregularities or high prescriptions.
 Rigid Gas Permeable Contact Lenses are best reserved for less severe cases.
 There is an initial discomfort associated with acclimating to Rigid Gas Permeable Contact Lenses that typically subsides within the first two weeks.
-Typically, these contact lenses are less expensive than both Hybrids and Sclerals, however, breakage and loss of Rigid Gas Permeable Contact Lenses is more common.
+Generally, these contact lenses are less expensive than both Hybrids and Sclerals, however, breakage and loss of Rigid Gas Permeable Contact Lenses is more common.

 Hybrid Contact Lenses are a combination of both soft and rigid gas permeable contact lens materials.
 The central part of the lens is a firmer gas permeable lens with a surrounding soft lens ‘skirt’.
 The gas permeable lens provides stable, enhanced clarity while the soft lens skirt offers improved comfort.
 The best of both worlds, in an easy to care for contact lens.